Ben-D-Anderson/ben-d-anderson.github.io/_posts/2022-04-06-web-security-basics-cookies-authenticate-sessions.md

 ---
 layout: post
 title: Web Security Basics - Cookies & Authenticated Sessions
-description: Here we discuss how websites store a user session and keep you logged in - with a focus on ensuring security.
+description: Here we discuss the basics regarding how websites store a user session and keep you logged in - with a focus on ensuring security.
 readtime: 6 minute
-tags: unlisted
+tags: cybersecurity, programming
 ---

 ## Sessions